-Ben took the DSO Panel through the structure of how the DNO and DSO approached the trade-off between flexibility and reinforcement.
+Ben took the DSO Panel through the structure of how the DNO and DSO approached decision making with a specific example about the trade-off between flexibility and reinforcement.
 He highlighted that the regulatory incentives theoretically prevented overlap in responsibilities, but that in practice this was not the case.
 A major benefit to NGED was that the DSO could approach such discussions with a much longer-term perspective.